 - Formaldehyde occurs naturally, and it’s all around us.
 Humans, plants and animals produce formaldehyde as a normal part of living.

 Recent news reports highlighted concerns about formaldehyde concentrations in imported composite wood flooring.
-This APA Technical Note: Formaldehyde and Engineered Wood Products, Form J330 addresses how plywood and OSB manufactured to U.S. Product Standards PS 1 and PS 2 have low formaldehyde emission levels and meet or are exempt from the leading formaldehyde emission standards and regulations.
+APA Technical Note: Formaldehyde and Engineered Wood Products, Form J330, addresses how plywood and OSB manufactured to U.S. Product Standards PS 1 and PS 2 have low formaldehyde emission levels and meet or are exempt from the leading formaldehyde emission standards and regulations.

 Formaldehyde Regulations and Structural Wood Products

 US Environmental Protection Agency

 On June 1, 2018, the U.S. EPA implemented “The Formaldehyde Emission Standards for Composite Wood Products Act of 2010.”
 This national “formaldehyde act,” which is also known as TSCA Title VI, establishes formaldehyde emission standards for composite wood panels and finished goods made with these products.
 Composite panels are defined as particleboard, medium density fiberboard (MDF) and hardwood (decorative) plywood.

-With respect to the structural panels made by APA members, the “formaldehyde act” is technically consistent with the Airborne Toxic Control Measure (ATCM) for composite wood issued by the California Resources Air Board in that structural engineered wood products that are exempted from the scope of the act.
+With respect to the structural panels made by APA members, the “formaldehyde act” is technically consistent with the Airborne Toxic Control Measure (ATCM) for composite wood issued by the California Resources Air Board in that structural engineered wood products are exempted from the scope of the act.

-For more information on the EPA rules, visit the EPA US Environmental Protection Agency.
+For more information on the EPA rules, go to the US Environmental Protection Agency's Formaldehyde Emission Standards.

 U.S. HUD Manufactured Housing Standard